alkasano/medstats/README.md

 # medstats (Basic Medical Statistical Analysis)
-Codes developed while a research intern at the Registry of Acute Coronary Syndromes (Bahiana School of Medicine and Public Health).
+Codes developed while a clinical research intern at the Registry of Acute Coronary Syndromes (Bahiana School of Medicine and Public Health).

 ### Functions for logistic regression visualization:
 - plot.roc -- plots a ROC curve to assess the discriminatory performance of a glm.